charlot-shaw/charlot-shaw.github.io/content/blog/blog_the_third.md

 Only there was a hitch.
 Zola wanted to use submodules, and I could not get Nix to cooperate on them.

 I mucked around for a while, and then in the name of having a working blog, opted to make a *very* quick theme using [Bulma](https://bulma.io).
-The skeleton of [Anemone Theme](https://anemone.pages.dev/) was stripped and cleaned to guide my own work, and over the course of an evening, things fell into place.
+The skeleton of [Anemone Theme](https://anemone.pages.dev/) was stripped and cleaned to guide my own work, and over the course of an evening or two, things fell into place.

+## Teething Problems

+I merged the repository histories of the new project and my prior blog, by modifying the upstream remotes and merging branches with `--allow-unrelated`.
+This was messier than I would have liked, because I was unsure how much information would be lost as I rebased.
+Ultimately, I had some purging to do at the end.
+From there, it was messing with Github Actions to make a [workflow](https://github.com/charlot-shaw/charlot-shaw.github.io/blob/main/.github/workflows/deploy.yml) that worked between Nix, my name registrar, and Github.

+Biggest issue turned out to be whether the site was under `/public` or simply `/` (It was the latter).

+Also of note, was that my copy of my old homepage which had been placed into `/static/index.html` was overriding the Zola powered homepage, but in a way that didn't show up during `zola serve`

+After all those were sorted out, and DNS propogated, my new site came up, and I couldn't be happier.
+There's still a lot to be done, like improving the homepage, restoring icons, and making better tag pages, but I can write blog posts now, and that's the key to having a blog ultimately.